Golda Meir: Early life

 Blume ran a grocery store on Milwaukee's north side.
 By the age of eight, Meir was often put in charge of watching the store when Blume went to buy supplies.
 Meir attended the Fourth Street Grade School, which is now known by the Golda Meir School, from 1906 to 1912.
 A leader early on, she and a close friend, Regina Hamburger, organized the American Young Sisters Society, a fundraiser to pay for her classmates' textbooks in 1908.
 As part of the organization's activities, Meir rented a hall and scheduled a public meeting for the event.
 She graduated as valedictorian of her class despite frequent tardiness due to having to work in Blume's store.

 In 1912, Meir began studying at North Division High School and worked part-time.
 Her employers included Schuster's department store and the Milwaukee Public Library.
-Blume wanted Meir to leave school and marry, but the latter declined.
+Her parents had not wanted her to attend high school.

 The following year, Meir took a train to live with her married sister, Sheyna Korngold, in Denver, Colorado.
 She attended North High School there.
 The Korngolds held intellectual evenings at their home, where she was exposed to debates on Zionism, literature, women's suffrage, trade unionism, and more.
 In her autobiography, Meir wrote: "To the extent that my own future convictions were shaped and given form ... those talk-filled nights in Denver played a considerable role."
 Around 1913, she began dating Morris Meyerson, a sign painter and socialist.